 Crime Statistics for Lower Crossings, High Peak, Derbyshire, 2024

-There were a total of 14 street level crime incidents in Lower Crossings in January 2024.
+This is our street level crime statistics overview for Lower Crossings in October 2024.
+There were a total of 15 incidents.
 See where they were on the map below and broken down by categories.
-The largest category was Violent Crime, followed by Criminal Damage Arson.
+The largest category was Violent Crime, followed by Public Order.

 Although violent crime represents the largest incidents category in Lower Crossings, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary